 Johnny Storm started off as a somewhat-conceited daredevil hero of the teamnote It's been joked that while the battle cry of the Avengers is "Avengers assemble!", that of the Fantastic Four is arguably "Johnny, wait!".
 Since the eighties, he's become increasingly more stupid and narcissistic, to the point where he now appears to be a ditzy, Ambiguously Gay metrosexual completely in love with himself.

 Inverted with the Thing: in his earliest appearances, he was a complete jerkass who was constantly picking fights with not only Johnny, but Reed, and had no use for people whom he felt were judging him.
 Later on, he was portrayed as more of a tough guy with a heart of gold.

-The Guardians Of The Universe in Green Lantern have always been distant and aloof, but were once wise and respected, having created an organization of star-patrolling peacekeepers that has survived for eons.
+The Guardians Of The Universe have always been distant and aloof, but were once wise and respected, having created an organization of star-patrolling peacekeepers that has survived for eons.
 With each passing year though, they become more incompetent, single-minded, and corrupt, lying to their members, holding their own mysterious agendas, and constantly having their mistakes blow up in the faces and inevitably needing to be saved by the Earth Lanterns (and then clearly resenting the aid).
 One comic even had a Guardian admit he didn't remember why they started the Corp in the first place.
 By this point, it's a genuine curiosity how they got an organization as advanced and well-functioning as the Green Lanterns working outside of dumb luck.
 This could be unintentional Fridge Brilliance, as the Guardians are literally as old as the universe itself and long overdue to losing their wits to old age.

 Iron Man used to be a fairly well-rounded character, being not only a super hero, but also a captain of industry, a millionaire playboy, a bit of a womanizer, a technological genius and - rather uniquely - physically crippled from his inception.
 He also had a bout with alcoholism.
 During Civil War, he got flanderized into a stubborn pseudo-fascist who'd just as soon throw his best friends in jail if they did not fall in line with the Super Human Registration Act.
 He had not nearly recovered from the fan-impact of that when Matt Fraction took him on an entirely different flanderization trip by reducing all his issues to side effects of alcoholism, but at least he made him be sorry for his behaviour during Civil War.
 Now, it seems Tony Stark spends approximately half the time agonizing about how badly he sucks.
 His characterization later got better during Kieron Gillen's run as Iron Man took some days off and went to a vacation in space, as has taken a more carefree approach to his life.